Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Sales Development Representatives (SDRs) focus on a territory or market vertical in which they canvass and qualify prospects.

-This means that they have to initiate a conversation, get a decision maker to act, deal with objections and close by scheduling a meeting with an Account Executive, who will finalise the sale.
+This means that they have to initiate a conversation, get a decision maker to act, deal with objections and close by scheduling a meeting with an Account Executive, who will finalize the sale.

 Thus, SDRs do not make any sales.
 So how do you pay them?